T

 Insider tips

-• Book accommodations and popular tours well in advance, especially for summer travel.
+• Book accommodations and popular tours (like the Ice Explorer and Lake Minnewanka cruise) well in advance, especially for summer travel.

-• Purchase a Parks Canada Discovery Pass for entry into the National Parks.
+• Purchase a Parks Canada Discovery Pass for entry into the national parks.

 Packing highlights